Born to Be Different: Overview

+Born to Be Different is directed by Anna Stickland.
+The first series, released in 2003, looks at the first year of the children's lives.
+The second series, released in 2004, looks at the children's lives as they reach two years of age.
+The third series, released in 2005, follows the children as they turn three.
+The fourth series, released in 2007, looks at the children's lives between the ages of three and four.
+The fifth series, released in 2009, focuses on the children at the ages of six and seven.
+The sixth series, released in 2010, focuses on the children at the ages of eight and nine.
+The seventh series, released in 2011, follows the lives of the children between the ages of nine and ten.
+The eighth series, released in 2010, follows the children as the turn eleven and start secondary school.
+The ninth series, released in 2016, looks the lives of the children at the age of sixteen.
+The tenth series was released in 2020.

 Critical reception

 Reviewing the show, TimesOnline commented with irony that "by the end of [it], we had sobered up entirely.
 A queasy feeling followed, of being pulled morally up and down and in and out until you didn't know whom you pitied or why.
 The sign, in other words, of excellent television."

 In its review, The London Paper expressed concerns about the voyeuristic approach of the show and asks: "what is to be gained from watching harried mothers breaking down, and children being constantly reminded of their problems by the camera crew? [...]
 Let’s just hope Channel 4's intentions were in the right place."

 The music for the series was composed by Julian Stewart Lindsay.